 - Lockdowns caused factories to shut down or run at extremely reduced capacities, as workers were unable to travel to work, were unwell, or were asked to come to work in smaller batches to ensure social distancing.

 - Online shopping and demand for certain products (such as cleaning supplies and groceries) skyrocketed, but due to the aforementioned lockdowns, goods could not be produced fast enough or in high enough quantities.
-This supply constraint led to huge backlogs in order fulfilment, and affected the bottom line of many businesses.
+This supply constraint led to huge backlogs in order fulfillment, and affected the bottom line of many businesses.

 “ShipBob was invaluable in helping us navigate the COVID supply chain crisis, especially during the 2020 holiday season.
-Some fulfilment providers keep a curtain of secrecy around their operations, especially when issues arise — but not ShipBob.
+Some fulfillment providers keep a curtain of secrecy around their operations, especially when issues arise — but not ShipBob.
 Even during the worst of the pandemic, they maintained transparency and communicated with us every step of the way.”

 Aaron Patterson, COO of The Adventure Challenge